FINANCIAL ADVICE | BUYING A HOME

 Back in 1934, after the Great Depression, the federal government started insuring mortgages as part of FDR’s New Deal and have been doing so ever since.
 FHA Loans are issued through the Federal Housing Commission.
 These loans are mortgage loans backed by the government to help Americans who don’t have the immediate funds to put towards large down payments required by most lenders to secure a home mortgage loan.
 In order for the government to do this, homebuyers must meet some strict guidelines to qualify.
 We are going to walk you through the FHA loan guidelines below.

-What is mortgage insurance why I do have to pay it?
+What is mortgage insurance & why do I need to pay it?

 The primary benefit of an FHA loan is the ability to buy a house with little money down, but in return the government makes you pay a mortgage insurance premium or MIP every month.
 MIP would cover the government lender if the buyer were ever to default on their loan.
 This premium usually stays active for the life of the loan (for those who put a down payment less than 10%), but there are ways to get rid of it such as refinancing your mortgage later down the road.

-What are the loan limits on an FHA loan?
+What are the loan limits on a Texas FHA loan?

 The US Department of Housing and Urban Development or better known as HUD sets the FHA loan limits typically at 115% off the median home price per each county per state.
 This limit is intended to provide homebuyers reasonable loans for homes that are modestly priced.
 FHA loans are not for those buyers who are looking for higher priced homes.
 Since home prices are varied per county so are the loan limits.
 You find out the loan limit in your county or the county you want to purchase a home here.